TriggerAu/AlternateResourcePanel/PlugInFiles/ReadMe-KSPAlternateResourcePanel.txt

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 2.9.1.0		-	KSP Version: 1.2.2
+- Merged in fix to move settings to PluginData - thanks Kerbas-as-astra
+- Moved some other textures to PluginData
+- Fixed the replace stock functionality \o/

 Version 2.9.0.0		-	KSP Version: 1.2.0
 - Recompile for 1.2